 There is a strong correlation between functionality, quality and design.
 And that goes for almost all items and services.
 If there is a product out there that serves a consistent purpose, looks good and is well made - I would be willing to bet that someone will hold onto your product a little bit longer than the 5 minute walk to the closest garbage bin.

 We currently live in a day and age where you can put your name on almost anything you dream up - how are you going to stand out?

 Quality.
 Functionality.
 Design.

-It's good to remember that you're investing in people first, in hopes that their support will help you to continue to invest in your products, service and overall business.
+It's good to remember that you're investing in people first, in hopes that their support and purchases will help you to continue to invest in your products, service and overall business.